 We sometimes get so caught up in the day-to-day drama and in searching for ways to make our work world better for us, that we forget all the people a toxic culture can affect.

-We know it affects everyone in the workplace.
+We know toxic culture affects everyone in the workplace.
 At least everyone who is conscious of their surroundings.
 But it also colors our work relationships and the quality of service we deliver.

 And possibly the most important thing that a toxic workplace can affect is our family and friends.
 We don’t leave the toxicity behind us.
 Not only does our mood and health get tarnished by tension, but we can even wind up passing on feelings about work to our kids.